Kenyatta A.C. Hinkle

 Kenyatta A.C.
-Hinkle (born 1987), also known as Olomidara Yaya, is an American artist, author, was previously an assistant professor at the University of California at Berkeley Department of Art Practice.
+Hinkle (born 1987), also known as Olomidara Yaya, is an American artist and author.
+She was previously an assistant professor at the University of California at Berkeley Department of Art Practice.
 Her work focuses on questions of race, sexuality, and history through a variety of visual and textual mediums.
 She lives and works in Los Angeles, California.
 Notable works include the Kentifrica project, the Tituba series, The Evanesced, and the Uninvited series.
 She is a member of CTRL+SHFT Collective in Oakland, California.

 Early life

 Hinkle was born in Louisville, Kentucky in 1987; her experiences with racism and colorism, especially as they expressed themselves in language, were essential to her later response to these ideas in art.
-Hinkle was inspired by her mother, herself an artist, who, due to the fact that they lived in the segregated South, was unable to pursue her creative identity.
-Hinkle's mother enforced the idea of "powerful self-possession" into her.
+Hinkle was inspired by her mother, herself an artist: because she lived in the segregated South, she was unable to pursue her creative identity.
+Hinkle's mother introduced the idea of "powerful self-possession" to her.

-She lived in Baltimore, MD while studying at the Maryland Institute College of Art where she sometimes attended local slam poetry events.
+She lived in Baltimore, MD while studying at the Maryland Institute College of Art, where she occasionally attended local slam poetry events.